The Fundamental Principles of Human Understanding (The Primary “Categories” of the Categories of Human Understanding)

 Morals should be able to tell us about ethics.
 That is, we should be able to construct “correct” ethical laws from moral metaphysics (rationally, given what we can do with physics and logic).

 However, I think it is a bit more complicated.
-I think we need physics and logic as a foundation, and then from that point we can pair ethics and metaphysics to tell us facts about the world.
+I think we need physics and logic as a foundation, and then from that point we can pair ethics and metaphysics to tell us facts about the world (and indeed, this is essentially what thinkers like Locke and Mill do when laying down their moral and ethical principles).

-When we act with ethics, we effect the physical, AND we can use logic to create ethical laws based on physical results (as anyone with a law degree knows).
+When we act with ethics, we affect the physical, AND we can use logic to create ethical laws based on physical results (as anyone with a law degree knows).

 So how can we know something about something that we can’t know directly?
 In some respects it is in the same way we can know facts about logic even though we can’t hold a logic in our hands.